MichaelJMerritt/Portfolio/README.md

 ## 2. Getting Detailed

-Digging deep into data often uncovers details that aren't noticeable when looking at summaries.
+Digging deep into data often uncovers details that aren't noticeable when looking at summaries, take the 2020 Presidential Election summary for instance.
+Showing a map with the states colored according to who won that state is an effective image for showing how each candidate received their electoral votes, but does it provide any insight as to how the populace voted?
+Was it a landslide or a close victory?

+Collecting the voting results data by county and then shading each county along a continuous color scale allows us to inspect the voting results in detail without cluttering the chart.
+Many states show large areas of muted colors showing close races while others show definite strongholds for each candidate are clearly visible in the darker colors.
+The chart is still simple and easy to read but shows much more information.

 ![Image of DataFrame](https://michaeljmerritt.github.io/Portfolio/Images/election.gif)